 Support is also provided through some tutorials available on the GILDA [R6] website where people can learn more about the GRelC service, the GRelC Portal, the Command Line Interface, and so on.
 Tutorials can be found on the GILDA Wiki [R7] and are organized to provide different skills according to different users' needs and requests.
 Basically, the GRelC service provides support to the HUC in terms of grid database management and in terms of grid metadata management.
-Most of the use cases already implemented in the past fall in one of these two classes.
+Most of the use cases already implemented in the past, fall in one of these two classes.
 In both the cases, it is possible to define common use cases that can act, at the same, time both as best practices and effective and tested architectural/usage patterns.
 Such knowledge can be easily exported in several contexts in a shortened time scale.
-For example, in terms of grid metadata management, the solution adopted in the Climate-G [R15] testbed (environmental domain), is quite general and could be exploited in completely different domains to provide grid-enabled distributed search & discovery capabilities.
-On the other hand, in terms of grid database management, the solution adopted to access to the UNIPROT biological databank (see Project Quarter 5) could be easily exploited to port in grid other data sources related to the Life Sciences domain.
+In terms of grid database management and user support for the Life Science community, the solution adopted to access to the UNIPROT biological databank could be easily exploited to port in grid other data sources related to the Life Sciences domain.
+A major goal regarding the support for the LS community is to create in Lecce (SPACI node, Italy) "a grid database node hosting several data banks addressing LS needs".
+Concentrating at the same place many different biological databases (at this moment the UniProtKB/Swiss-Prot and GeneOntology have been deployed) is relevant for the LS community and could be also crucial to attract new users.